You are here

-There are two competitions.
-The first is for the two-year recruitment award.
-This competition is primarily for Graduate Students new to UIC.
+There are two rounds of competition.
+The first is the recruitment award.
+This competition is primarily for graduate students new to UIC.
 Students previously admitted to the UIC Graduate College may be eligible for recruitment competitions IF they are being actively recruited to a new graduate program.
-This includes students who have completed a Masters program in a discipline and are being recruited to a PhD program in the same discipline.
+This includes students who have completed a master's program in a discipline and are being recruited to a PhD program in the same discipline.
 For questions about eligibility, contact the Graduate College.

-The second competition is for both one-year recruitment awards and one-year retention awards.
-The former is for students new to UIC (or students being actively recruited to a new graduate program).
-The latter is for students already enrolled in a UIC graduate program who are at the advanced stage of their academic studies.
+The second competition is for one-year retention awards for UIC students currently enrolled in a doctoral or terminal master's program who are at the advanced stage of their academic studies.
 All applicants must be nominated by their departments.
 Selection criteria for all Abraham Lincoln Fellowships will be based on academic achievement, promise and alignment with the goals of the fellowship.

 Applicants for Recruitment and Retention Fellowships must be citizens or permanent residents of the United States who come from groups that have been historically underrepresented in graduate programs.
-Applicants must be enrolled as a degree-seeking student in a graduate program at the University of Illinois at Chicago or must have completed an application for fall admission to the UIC Graduate College.
+Applicants must be enrolled as a degree-seeking student in a doctoral or terminal master's program at the University of Illinois at Chicago or must have completed an application for fall admission to the UIC Graduate College.

-The first Abraham Lincoln Fellowship competition will be for the two-year recruitment awards.
-These awards provide up to two years of Graduate College funding (two years for doctoral students, one year for masters students).
+The first Abraham Lincoln Fellowship competition will be for recruitment.
+These awards provide up to two years of Graduate College funding for doctoral students and one year for terminal master's students.

 Recipients of the Abraham Lincoln Fellowship will receive a stipend of $22,000 in the first year, or $1,833.33 per month.
-Fourth-year renewals will be funded at the same rate, assuming the student is making satisfactory progress, and has passed their Preliminary Examination.
-Ph.D recipients are eligible for an additional year of support when they begin their dissertation research (after completing their preliminary examination, but not before their fourth year or after their fifth year of study), providing they meet the following criteria: (1) The student must be making good progress in the program; (2) The student must have received a minimum of two years of support from his or her department.
+Ph.D recipients are eligible for an additional year of support when they begin their dissertation research (after completing their preliminary examination, but not before their fourth year nor after their fifth year of study), providing they meet the following criteria: (1) The student must be making good progress in the program; (2) The student must have received a minimum of two years of support from his or her department.
 The Graduate College must be informed by April 1 of the year before the renewal year that students have passed their preliminary examination and plan to renew, and are not past the student's fifth year.

-In the second year (for a master's recipient) and the second and third years (for a doctoral recipient), the student’s academic programs must provide a 50% nine month appointment or equivalent.
-Students with a 50% teaching or research assistantships will have their stipends topped off to $22,000 or by a maximum of $6,000.
+In the second year (for a master's recipient) and the second and third years (for a doctoral recipient), the student’s academic programs must provide a 50% FTE nine-month appointment or the equivalent.
+Students with a 50% teaching or research assistantships will have their stipends topped off up to $22,000 or by a maximum of $6,000.
 Teaching and research assistantship stipends for these students must be equivalent to those provided to other students in the same department.
 In the event that a doctoral graduate program has a mechanism for financial support for students during years one and two, the Lincoln Fellowship could be deferred to years three and four, provided the student has met the progress requirements described above and the program has communicated with the Fellowships and Awards Coordinator.

-During the first and fourth year of funding from the Graduate College, recipients may accept part-time assistantships from UIC only if related to their field of study (i.e. student's own research) up to a total of 50% time.
+During the first and fourth year of funding from the Graduate College, recipients may accept part-time assistantships from UIC only if related to their field of study (i.e., student's own research) up to a total of 50% FTE.
 Work unrelated to the field of study is not allowed.
 Graduate hourly appointments are also not permitted.
-Recipients may not hold UIC University or Dean's Fellowships simultaneously with the Abraham Lincoln Fellowship, nor any external award where it is prohibited by that award.
+Recipients may not hold UIC University or Dean's Fellowships simultaneously with the Abraham Lincoln Fellowship, nor any external award where it is prohibited by that external funding agency.
 Other awards may be allowed to be held simultaneously, but must be approved by the Graduate College.
-It is the student's responsibility to know and understand the regulations of the University Fellowship and those of any other award (see Policies below).
+It is the student's responsibility to know and understand the regulations of the Abraham Lincoln Fellowship and those of any other award (see Policies below).

-The general terms of this award are the same as those of the two-year recruitment award, except that both masters and doctoral students will be eligible for only one year of support from the Graduate College.
-Departments will be obligated to fund one-year recruitment award winners for year two according to guidelines described above.
-During this round of competition one-year retention fellowships will be awarded and departments will not have any financial obligations to the recipients.
-Continuing terminal master's and doctoral students who are advanced in their academic studies may be nominated for these awards.
+The general terms of this award are the same as those of the two-year recruitment award, except that both terminal master's and doctoral students will be eligible for only one year of support from the Graduate College.
+During this round of competition, one-year retention fellowships will be awarded and departments will not have any financial obligations to the recipients.
+Continuing terminal master's and doctoral students who are advanced in their academic studies may be nominated.
 Students may not receive more than two years of Abraham Lincoln Fellowship funding from the Graduate College.